claireadn/P9-market-research/README.md

 Objective: Propose an initial analysis of country groupings to target for international launch, i.e. chicken exports.

-Prepare :
-* If using PESTEL analysis criteria: Retrieve open data from the FAO website.
+* If using PESTEL analysis criteria -> Retrieve open data from the FAO website.
 * Test hierarchical ascending classification with **a dendogram**.
 * Use the **k-means** method to analyze the analysis and compare the results of the two clustering methods.
 * Analyze class **centroids**.